-Following Christmas many of us will be aiming to detox and rid our bodies of the Christmas sins that we have consumed over the holiday season!
+In today’s times people are aiming to detox and rid our bodies of the toxins that we have consumed over a period of time.
 One way of getting our bodies in to top condition, healthy and fit is to make sure that we are hydrated.
 We all know that keeping on top of our water consumption is very important for everybody, especially for those of us who regularly exercise.
 However, so many people fail to drink the recommended 1.2 litres (6 to 8 glasses) of water a day.

 During the summer it’s generally easier to drink more water as we are naturally more thirsty but in the winter it is still essential to focus on drinking plenty when during the colder months we can actually become more dehydrated.
 Being in centrally heated environments and using things such as electric blankets can cause our bodies to become dehydrated and it’s easy to lose track of how much water we’re losing when wearing extra layers and sweating more.

 Get Started And Feel The Benefits: